Project ENABLE (Educate, Nurture, Advise, Before Life Ends)

 - A higher percentage of ENABLE family members reported that the patient and providers worked to ensure that patient preferences for medical treatment were followed.

-- Patients who received the intervention reported lower depressed mood and higher quality of life.
+- Intervention patients reported lower depressed mood and higher quality of life, with trends toward improved symptom management and survival.

-- The study was listed as a Research-tested Intervention Program (RTIP) by the National Cancer Institute.
+- ENABLE was listed as a Research-Tested Intervention Program (RTIP) by the National Cancer Institute.

 - Kaplan-Meier survival rates one year after enrollment were 63% for those in the early intervention group, compared to 48% for those who began intervention 3 months later.